For advice, choose the description below that best fits your situation:

 There may be a time in your residency when your personal or professional circumstances and responsibilities, or the combination of the two, overwhelm your ability to manage everything on your own.
 At these times, please remember that you are not alone.

-If this is an emergency please go directly to the nearest emergency department to you as all are equipped to manage psychiatric emergencies.
+If this is an emergency, please go directly to the nearest emergency department, as they all are equipped to manage psychiatric emergencies.
 A list of crisis services available in Toronto is available on the Canadian Mental Health Association website.

 The Postgraduate Wellness Office offers free, confidential, short-term counseling and referral services to currently training Residents and Fellows.
 Appointments and information can be gained by contacting the Wellness Coordinator, Diana Nuss: firstname.lastname@example.org or 416-946-3074.